stackotter/delta-client/README.md

 - [ ] 1.8.9 (will come once 1.16.1 is pretty polished)
 - [x] 1.16.1

+## Installation

+1. Download the latest release from the releases page
+2. Unzip the download and open the application inside
+3. You will get a security alert, click ok
+4. Open System Preferences and navigate to 'Security & Privacy', and then to the 'General' tab
+5. There should be a thing saying '"DeltaClient" was blocked from use...', click 'Open Anyway'
+6. You should get another pop-up, click 'Open'
+7. Wait for it to download and process the requirec assets (this only has to happen once and should take around 40s with a mediocre internet speed)
+8. You can move DeltaClient to your Applications folder for ease of use if you want

+## Troubleshooting

+As DeltaClient is still in development it is expected that you will probably run into some errors.
+As a quick fix open Finder then press ```cmd-shift-l```.
+Navigate to the folder named 'Application Support' and delete the folder named 'DeltaClient'.
+This will completely reset the app and it will go through the first launch sequence again.
+I appreciate it if you can also create an issue for the error, especially if it persists because it may also be affecting other users.
+All issues are appreciated no matter how minor.

 ## Metrics

 Here's how the client currently perfomrs when run on my 2020 dual-core Intel i5 MacBook Air with 8gb of ram;